All Episodes

 He could dictate without depending on Congress.

-He he could, if you will, hypothetically, if we had a dictator, he could make changes to laws without having to go before a legislative body.
+He could, if you will, hypothetically, if we had a dictator, he could make changes to laws without having to go before a legislative body.

-He could just do it on a whim on his own initiative if we had a dictator.
+He could just do it on a whim, on his own initiative, if we had a dictator.

-He he he could do that.
+He could do that.

 Now, fascism, of course, is when the interests of government and corporations bend towards one.